William Struthers

 • History and Systems of Psychology (Graduate Program)

 Dr. Struthers' animal lab research is on the effects of environmental enrichment on neural responses to novelty challenges.
-His clinical research is in the area of compulsive sexuality and pornography use.
+His clinical research utilizes fNIRS to examine executive functioning in the human prefrontal cortex, and compulsive sexuality and pornography use.
 In addition to this empirical work, Dr. Struthers' theoretical research interests are in the areas of neuroethics, the biological bases of spirituality and personhood, and science/faith dialogue issues.
-Dr. Struthers also speaks internationally as an advocate against various forms of sexual exploitation (i.e. pornography, prostitution, sex trafficking).